dssg/tweedr/tests/README.md

 Tests can be disabled on Travis CI by putting "no_ci" into the test name.

-There are three ways to run tests, all of which must be called from the package root directory.
+There are three ways to run tests (assuming you have `nose` installed), all of which must be called from the package root directory.

 1. `nosetests`
 2. `python setup.py test`